Aegolius: Mating system

 Aegolius owls have a very diverse mating system containing multiple strategies.
 Although there are five species within this genus, one of which is extinct, the majority of the information known about the mating system is based on research from the boreal owl (A. funereus) and the northern saw-whet owl (A. acadicus) in North America.
 Both species have been shown to exhibit both monogamous and polygamous lifestyles with a focus on bigyny.
-However, the boreal owl has been show to exhibit biandry as well.
+However, the boreal owl has been shown to exhibit biandry as well.

 Mate choice

 Vocalizations

 Mate choice in this genus is largely related to auditory vocalizations (a form of sensory exploitation).
 A quiet species through most of the year, the northern saw-whet owl male produces a bell-like or “series song” advertisement call.
 Generally, it can be heard early morning or on bright nights from March – May (the breeding season) to attract females.
 The calls are believed to be relatively different between individuals, suggesting they may play a role in individual identification by the females.
 After pairing with a mate, vocalizations are very limited and appear to be related to territory or offspring defence.

 In contrast, the boreal owl produces a “staccato song” starting around dusk, and ending around midnight in the late winter and early spring.
 The call serves to attract females and becomes increasingly persistent as time without a mate passes.
 Some research suggests that unlike the Northern saw-whet owl, a variation of the male call persists after mating throughout the reproductive cycle for defense, aggression, or to convey information about prey.
 This suggests that vocalization may be used in this species beyond mate attraction and possibly as a contact call.